swtan346/tp/docs/UserGuide.md

 </div>

 * NAME: The full name of the patient.
 Only alphabetical characters are accepted.
 Each word should be split with a whitespace.
-* IC: The Identification Number of the patient.
+* IC_NUMBER: The Identification Number of the patient.
 It must start with a capital letter, followed by a 7-digit number and ends with a capital letter.
 * DATE_OF_BIRTH: The patient's date of birth in DD/MM/YYYY format.
 Dates must be in the past.
 * ADMISSION_DATE: The date the patient was admitted to the ward, also in DD/MM/YYYY format.
 This date should not be later than the current date.
 * WARD: The ward where the patient is located.
 This should contain alphanumeric characters only, with no spaces.